gaborcsapo/Asset-Class-Extractor/README.md

 - PyPDF2 (go to ./Libraries/PyPDF2 and run "sudo python3 setup.py install")
 - tqdm (go to ./Libraries/tqdm and run "sudo python3 setup.py install")

+## Running the program

-Once everything is installed, you can run the program using "python3 asset_miner.py 2> /dev/null".
+Once everything is installed, you can run the program using:
+'''
+python3 asset_miner.py 2> /dev/null
+'''
 "2> /dev/null" surpresses all warnings including the ones that can from tabula.
 The silent argument doesn't work in tabula.read_pdf() and I found this the best solution to filter out the Warnings.

 It extracts pdfs placed into the ./docs folder.